 While general tourism is still banned, the United States government has released 12 available reasons for travel to Cuba.
 These include visiting family living in Cuba, journalistic activities, professional research and meetings and humanitarian projects.
 You can find the complete list at the White House’s website.

-Travel to Cuba is still highly monitored and regulated by both the United States and Cuban government.
+Travel to Cuba is still highly monitored and regulated by both the United States and the Cuban government.
 You must provide proper documentation with your application for travel to the United States government; and the Cuban government must be notified of your travel plans, visa information and requires you to purchase travel insurance, with medical coverage, prior to visiting the nation.

 InsureMyTrip has several travel insurance plan options for travelers going to Cuba.
 Sixteen of our top-rated insurance providers extend plans to the nation of Cuba, and they all include medical coverage during travel.
 Anyone traveling to Cuba should look specifically at the following providers: